XML Schema Advanced Types¶

 Select the desired nodes using the checkboxes next to the node names.
 The Select All and Deselect All links can be used to select or clear all nodes at once.
 Then click OK to use the derived-type nodes within the schema.

-The selected nodes will then be shown within the schema, and can be expanded or collapsed to show additional child nodes and fields within them:
+The selected nodes are then shown within the schema, and can be expanded or collapsed to show additional child nodes and fields within them:

 After selecting nodes, to change your selections, again click the link Select Derived Type(s) or Substitution Group to return to the selection screen and add or remove nodes as appropriate.